AJINESE/Machine-Learning-Optimization-for-Supply-Chain-Efficiency/README.md

 # Machine-Learning-Optimization-for-Supply-Chain-Efficiency
 Optimized supply chain operations using machine learning techniques on simulated Amazon sales data.
 Developed predictive models and visualizations to improve demand forecasting, delivery performance, and customer segmentation.

+This project focuses on enhancing supply chain efficiency using machine learning techniques, demonstrated with simulated Amazon sales data.
+The study addresses key challenges in supply chain management, such as demand forecasting, delivery delays, and customer segmentation, leveraging advanced algorithms and visualization tools to optimize operations.

+Machine learning models were developed to analyze critical aspects of supply chain performance.
+Linear Regression was used to predict sales revenue, providing actionable insights for inventory planning and revenue optimization.
+Random Forest and LightGBM were applied to identify factors contributing to delivery delays, highlighting the role of courier performance and fulfillment methods.
+Neural Networks enabled demand forecasting with 93% accuracy, allowing for precise inventory and procurement management.
+Additionally, K-Means Clustering was employed to segment customers, identifying high-value buyers and enabling targeted marketing strategies.

+The project integrates these models with detailed visualizations to provide actionable insights.
+Interactive dashboards were created using Power BI, offering a real-time view of performance metrics and key operational trends.
+Key achievements include uncovering $9.32 million in potential logistics cost savings and improving inventory management accuracy by aligning stock levels with customer demand.

+By showcasing the power of machine learning in supply chain optimization, this project demonstrates its scalability and adaptability across various industries.
+The repository includes code implementations, visualizations, and documentation, offering a comprehensive framework for practitioners and researchers seeking to implement data-driven strategies in supply chain management.